-- If there is a problem with the seed, can you carry the seed back and get a refund (insurance)? (q110) - Does this agro-input dealer give credit, i.e. gives you seed (or inputs more in general) that you can pay for later (after harvest) (q111) - Does this agro-input dealer train you on how to use improved seed varieties? (q112) - Does this agro-input dealer deliver seeds?
-If yes, how long does it take? (q113) - Does this agro-input dealer offer after-sales service? (q114) - Does this agro-input dealer offer different payment methods? (q115) - Does this agro-input dealer sell small quantities if necessary (1kg)? (q116)
+- If there is a problem with the seed of this input dealer, can you carry the seed back to this input dealer and get a refund (insurance)? (q70) - Does this input dealer give credit, ie. gives you seed (or inputs more in general) that you can pay for later (after harvest) (q71) - Does this input dealer train/advise you on how to use improved seed varieties while buying seed? (q72) - Does this input dealer deliver seeds to clients at home? (q73) - Does this input dealer offer after-sales service? (q74) - Does this input dealer accept different payment methods? (q75) - Does this input dealer sell small quantities if necessary (1kg)? (q76)

-We then cycle through maize plots and ask, for a randomly selected plot, the following question
+We also cycle through maize plots and ask, for a randomly selected plot, the following questions: